What Does it Take to Be a Gem and Diamond Worker?

 Daily Life Of a Gem & Diamond Worker

-What Skills Do You Need to Work as a Gem & Diamond Worker?
+Skills Needed to be a Gem & Diamond Worker

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.